 Sub-1ms Blockchain Trade Execution

-Execution performance is won or lost in the path between detection and final fill.
-BlockRotate is built to reduce that delay with colocated infrastructure, short routing paths, and a stack designed for timing-sensitive blockchain trading.
+Execution performance is the path between detection and final fill.
+BlockRotate reduces that delay with colocated infrastructure, short routing paths, and a stack built for timing-sensitive blockchain trading.

 Why latency matters

-In copy trading, a good signal loses value when the follower reaches the market too late.
-That is why the important metric is not just finding trades, it is how quickly the system can move from source activity to follower execution.
+A good signal loses value when the follower reaches the market too late.
+The metric that counts is not finding trades.
+It is how fast the system moves from source activity to follower execution.

 The execution path